douglaslamb/advent-of-code-2015/README.md

-Hey!
-These are my Advent Of Code 2015 solutions.
-Written in Lua!
+These are my Advent Of Code 2015 solutions written in Lua.
+You need Lua to run them.

+Mac:
-If you want to try them out install Lua a la `brew install lua` on Mac...
+`brew install lua`
+Navigate to a given folder e.g. 1-1 then
+`lua solution.lua`